 We came up with Vehicle HAL specific feasibility studies and guidelines, as well as proven outcomes on:

-With GENIVI Alliance we actively develop solutions that will help the whole automotive industry to cope with the challenges of Android Automotive integration.
+With COVESA we actively develop solutions that will help the whole automotive industry to cope with the challenges of Android Automotive integration.
 Easy integration to other systems allows OEMs and tier-1 vendors more freedom and innovation to come up with distinctive features for end-users.

 Our automotive software development team has developed an Android Automotive VHAL Toolkit that enables faster and more flexible integration with hardware platforms.